 Coping and support

-If you're diagnosed with placenta previa, you're sure to worry about how your condition will affect you, your baby and your family.
+If you're diagnosed with placenta previa, you may worry about how your condition will affect you, your baby and your family.
 Some of these strategies might help you cope:

 - What signs or symptoms should prompt me to call you?